ritza-co/abbey/article.md

 - A policy, which is not present in our file, but has conditions that can automatically deny a user access to a resource to save adminstrators time.
 - An output, which describes what should happen if access is approved.
 In our file, Abbey gives access by adding a user to a group in the `access.tf` configuration file.

+At the bottom, the file contains resources.
+This could be a database or role.
+In our case the resource is a user group.

 Let's change this grant starter kit to match the particulars of your AWS account:
 - Change the `provider` to Ireland:
   ```terraform